HashFlowSY/warm-wish/README.md

 # Just for learning.
-You can view the details in the app folder.
+You can view the details by changing the branch